Talvarez2/ToDoApp_Django/README.md

 # ToDoApp_Django

-This is a small To DO App I builted with [Django](https://www.djangoproject.com/) to practise my web developing skills.
+This is a small To DO App I builted with [Django](https://www.djangoproject.com/) to practise my web developing skills. you can see this project online at https://fierce-plateau-86670.herokuapp.com/

 ## Prerequisites:
 * PostgreSQL